Kompakkt/Extender/README.md

 Extension system for modularizing instances of Kompakkt.

+# Archival notice

+The Extender was moved to the [official Kompakkt plugin repository](https://github.com/Kompakkt/Plugins)

 ## How to use Extender in Kompakkt Viewer or Repo

 Use the `provideExtender`-method in the `providers` array of your ApplicationConfig (`app.config.ts`):